the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 We made the returned `ref` type safe, and typed it as read-only because we only execute the `focus` method on it (read).
 React takes over for us there, setting the DOM element to the `current` property.

 Lastly, we will apply type safety checks for the InputWithLabel component's props.
-Note the `children` prop with its React specific type and the **optional types**  signaled with a question mark:
+Note the `children` prop with its React specific type and the **optional types**  are signaled with a question mark:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~